Kyungseop0206/retention-improvement-case-study/README.md

 \* Group B served only as a reference and was not included in the final effect estimation.

 #### Controlling Key Confounding Variables
-- avoided weeks containing holidays
+- Avoided weeks containing holidays
-- used consistent analysis periods across groups
+- Used consistent analysis periods across groups
-- accounted for weekday/weekend engagement variations
+- Accounted for weekday/weekend engagement variation
-- ensured no external paid marketing was running during the experiment
+- Ensured no external paid marketing was running during the experiment

-These controls improved our ability to isolate the impact of in-app changes.
+These controls improved our ability to estimate the impact of in-app changes in a non-randomized setting.

-### 4. Analyitics Integration
+### 4. Analytics Integration
 **Google Analytics**
-- screenflow and funnel transitions
+- Screen flow and funnel transitions
-- user journey paths
+- User journey paths
-- session retention indicators
+- Session retention indicators

-**App DB (MySQL)**
+**App Database (MySQL)**
-- content views & bookmarks
+- Content views and bookmarks
-- push exposure behavior
+- Push exposure behavior
-- in-app actions related to each update
+- In-app actions related to each update

 ## Hypothesis Framework